 As such, a business proposal may be drafted in response to an open bid placed on the market for which other companies will also be competing for a chance to win the contract.
-Solicited business proposals can also close with the opportunity to win the business made available to only a select group of companies or perhaps just you.
+Solicited business proposals can also be made available to a select company or group of companies.

 Unsolicited Business Proposals

 Unsolicited business proposals, on the other hand, are proposals that have not been specifically requested.
 They are submitted on the initiative of the seller and function as a way to get the attention of a prospective client.

 By submitting a targeted, well-written business proposal, businesses create an opportunity to win the confidence of a strategic client.
 A small business can also use an unsolicited proposal when attempting to forge a joint venture with another business.

 If you want to write a business proposal that wins an invitation for bid (IFB), request for quote (RFQ), or request for proposal (RFP), you should know what specifics need to be addressed, and how your company can rise to the task.
 Make sure your proposal stands out by incorporating the following five components:

 - Solutions: After writing a lead paragraph showing you've identified the company's needs, follow up with a presentation of how your business can provide solutions.
 The key here is to only promote and promise solutions you can actually deliver.

 - Benefits: A winning business proposal will clearly outline the benefits of doing business with your company.
 For example, if your small business can offer complete confidentiality and meet tight deadlines, state it clearly in this section dedicated to the benefits of working with your team.

 - Credibility: Your proposal should glow with credibility.
 If you've worked with clients in the same field or have won any awards, you should list these in detail.
 Highlight any case studies or third-party endorsements to build credibility, and include links to public feedback and evaluation of your business.